jeiang/.dotfiles/README.md

 ![cornn flaek](assets/cornn-flaek.jpg "Cornn Flaek")

 This repository is home to the nix code that builds my systems.
 Currently just my laptop.
+Uses [this template] based on [flake.parts].

 ## Why Nix?